jdussold/recipe-app/README.md

 - **User-Friendly Interface**: The app prioritizes user experience with an intuitive and easy-to-use interface.
 It offers simple forms of input, clear instructions, and neatly presented menus for login and logout.

 - **Documentation and Tests**: The app is thoroughly documented, making it easy for developers to understand and modify the codebase.
 Additionally, it includes automated tests to ensure proper functionality.
 The project is uploaded to GitHub, along with a "requirements.txt" file containing the necessary modules.

-## Installation and Setup

-To run the application locally, follow these steps:

-1. Ensure Python 3.6+ and Django 3 are installed on your machine.
-2. Clone the project repository from GitHub.
-3. Install the required modules by running `pip install -r requirements.txt` in your terminal.
-4. Set up the database configuration in the project's settings file.
-For development, use SQLite.
-For production, configure PostgreSQL.
-5. Run the database migrations using the command `python manage.py migrate`.
-6. Start the development server with the command `python manage.py runserver`.
-7. Access the application by opening a web browser and navigating to `http://localhost:8000`.

-## Views and Functionality

-### Recipes List View

-The app has a list view that displays recipes based on user search criteria.
-Users can search for recipes by title and filter recipes based on specific ingredients.
-The list view presents the recipes in a paginated manner to ensure smooth navigation.

-### Recipes Detail View

-Each recipe has a dedicated detail view that provides comprehensive information about the recipe, including title, cooking time, description, and ingredients.
-Users can access this detailed view to get a complete understanding of a recipe before deciding to try it out.

-### Recipe Addition

-The app includes a feature that allows authenticated users to add new recipes to the database.
-Users can fill out a form with recipe details, including title, cooking time, description, and ingredients.
-The app automatically calculates the recipe difficulty based on the cooking time and the total number of ingredients.

-### Recipe Search and Export

-Authenticated users can perform searches for recipes based on their titles and ingredients.
-Additionally, users can export search results to a CSV file, allowing them to access the data offline or use it for their culinary reference.

-### Charts and Data Visualization

-The application offers various chart types for visualizing recipe data.
-Users can generate and view bar charts, pie charts, and line charts based on recipe cooking times.
-These visualizations provide insights into recipe trends and cooking time comparisons.

-### About Page

-The app includes an "About" page that provides information about the application, its features, and the purpose of its development.

 ## Further Improvements